readium/readium-css/docs/CSS11-user_prefs.md

 The `ReadiumCSS-after.css` stylesheet, which contains user settings, can be appended before runtime; its declarations won’t be applied until user variables are set.

-This stylesheet is a one-two punch:
+User settings require the following process:

+1. add the flag and its value to `html` when applicable (font override, font size and/or advanced setting);
-1. add the variable and its value to `html`;
+2. add the setting-specific variable and its value to `html`;
-2. styles are updated live.
+3. styles are updated live.

-The selectors used in this stylesheet are indeed “conditional”, styles are applied if the variable (or a specific value for reading modes) is set as an inline style in `html` (`:root`).
+The selectors used in user settings are indeed “conditional”, styles are applied if the variable (or a specific value for reading modes) is set as an inline style in `html` (`:root`).

 In theory, we can make it work with inline styles too, when variables are not supported by the web browser.